Android 7.0 Nougat update arrives: when will you get it?

 Latest Android 7.0 news

-Besides the visible stuff though, Google also teased several tidbits of information about the Android 7.0 Nougat update during Google I/O. For starters, Android 7.0 will introduce seamless updates so future Android updates happen silently in the background via A/B partition switching.
+Besides the visible stuff though, Googlepreviously teased several tidbits of information about the Android 7.0 Nougat update during Google I/O. For starters, Android 7.0 will introduce seamless updates so future Android updates happen silently in the background via A/B partition switching.
+We’re sure that we’ll find a few other interesting new features and changes that lie under the surface as we dive deeper into Android 7.0 in the weeks to come.

-Android N update: when will I get it?
+Android 7.0 Nougat update: when will I get it?

 Android 7.0 update: when will I get it?